mitsuhiko/classy/docs/index.rst

    When called from within a Classy function this invokes the parent function of the same name.
 The arguments are forwarded directly.
    Check out the examples above for how that works.

+.. js:attr:: this.$class

+   The class object for this instance.
+This is especially useful to acccess class attributes from instances.

+   .. versionadded:: 1.2

 .. js:function:: Class.__init__()